metal-by-example/fontstash/README.md

 ## Using Font Stash in your project

 In order to use fontstash in your own project, just copy fontstash.h, stb_truetype.h, and potentially mtlfontstash.h to your project.
-In one C/C++ define FONTSTASH_IMPLEMENTATION before including the library to expand the font stash implementation in that file.
+In one C/C++ file, define FONTSTASH_IMPLEMENTATION before including the library to expand the font stash implementation in that file.

 ``` C
 #include <stdio.h>					// malloc, free, fopen, fclose, ftell, fseek, fread